XanaduAI/SFOpenBoson/doc/gaussian.rst

 .. tip::

-   *Implemented in SF-OpenFermion as a quantum operation by* :class:`SFopenfermion.ops.GaussianPropagation`
+   *Implemented in SFOpenBoson as a quantum operation by* :class:`sfopenboson.ops.GaussianPropagation`

 .. warning::